 Once you’ve started using the Apple Watch, you’ll realize just how much this little computer on your wrist can do.
 With Siri alone, you can control your smart home devices, send messages, or add reminders.

 But you can also use your Apple Watch to unlock your Mac, pay with Apple Pay, manage your email inbox, stay updated with your calendar, and a lot more.
-Also check out the best Apple Watch apps for weather, chats, anime, and more.
+Check out the best Apple Watch apps and these cool Apple Watch games.
+You might also take a look at other fitness trackers with heart rate monitoring if you want a different option.